zachgoll/finance_to_code/log.md

 ## *Update*

-As I have been able to work more frequently since graduation, I have decided to record a daily log of the various concepts and projects that I am working on in attempts to consolidate and visually see my progress each day.
+As I have been able to work more frequently since graduation, I have decided to record a semi-daily log of the various concepts and projects that I am working on in attempts to consolidate and visually see my progress each day.

 ### Thursday 5/25